NianNour/MaxHeap-Implementation-/README.md

-# MaxHeap-Implementation-
-This is a C# console application that implements a Max Heap data structure using an array.
-The program provides a menu-driven interface with multiple options for the user to interact with the heap.
-The options include inserting elements into the heap, checking whether the heap is a Max Heap or not, deleting a specified value from the heap, printing the elements of the heap in a sorted way, merging two heaps into one, finding the kth biggest number in the heap, and printing the heap itself.

-The Heap class includes methods for building a Max Heap, inserting elements, checking if the heap is a Max Heap, deleting a specified value, printing the heap sorted, printing the kth biggest number, merging two heaps, and printing the heap itself.
-The class also includes private methods for finding the parent, left, and right child of a node, and for performing Max Heapify operations on the heap.

-The Main method of the program provides a menu-driven interface for the user to interact with the heap.
-The user can select one of several options, and the program will perform the corresponding operation on the heap.
-The program also includes error handling to catch any exceptions that may occur during runtime.
+# 🛠️ MaxHeap Implementation in C#

+This C# console application implements a **Max Heap** data structure from scratch, providing functionality for inserting elements, verifying the heap property, deleting elements, merging heaps, sorting, and finding the k-th largest element.
+It's designed as a hands-on educational tool for practicing data structures and algorithmic thinking.

+---

+## 🚀 Features

+- 🔢 Insert elements into a heap
+- ✅ Check if the current structure is a valid max-heap
+- ❌ Delete a value from the heap
+- 🧮 Print the heap in sorted order (Heap Sort)
+- 🔗 Merge two heaps
+- 🔍 Find the k-th largest element
+- 📃 Print the current heap
+- 🖥️ Console-based interactive UI

+---

+## 📂 Project Structure

+- `Heap.cs` – Core class with heap logic
+- `Program.cs` – Main menu-based driver with user interaction

+---
+🧠 What You’ll Learn
+Implementation of Max Heap from scratch

+Manual management of arrays and memory

+Algorithm complexity understanding (O(n), O(log n), O(n log n))

+Object-Oriented Programming in C#

+Basic command-line user interface